ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/cluster-installation.md

 Set ```bind_ip``` value as ```0.0.0.0``` in ```/etc/mongod.conf``` file to let MongoDB accept connections from other nodes.

 0.0.0.0 means ```listen on every available network interface```.
-If you don't have a firewall, you will accept all connection from everywhere to your MongoDB server.
-We recommend adding security credentials to your MongoDB instance with following commands.
+If you don't have a firewall, you will accept all connections from everywhere to your MongoDB server.
+We recommend adding security credentials to your MongoDB instance with the following commands.

+If you want to enable authentication, you can still automate it using the `mongodb_install.sh ----auto-create` script.
+It will generate a random username and password or, you can follow the steps below:

 First see if Mongodb has started: